Is Salt Water Good for Skin

 Experience the Benefits of Salt Water

+While San Diego tap water is a necessity, it doesn’t beat sal water for the benefits we’ve mentioned here.
 Salt water and sea salt have long served as remedies for skin issues and healing agents for wounds.
 While salt water may not make that cut feel very good, the benefits of salt water and sea salt-inclusive products have been proven — even by scientific studies! — to be positive for your skin.
 Get your salt water the old-fashioned way if you can, but don’t miss out on great salt water products available for beachgoers and landlubbers alike.
 A beachy complexion and healthy, glowy skin is just a salt spray away.

 About the author: When not hiding behind a laptop, Cara Becker can be found asleep or exploring the wide world of interesting things, like how to bake the perfect cheesecake and where to find the best waterfalls.
 If you’re interested in exploring a food you’ve never tried or learning a word you don’t know, please share your wisdom with her on her LinkedIn profile.